 Meet Kelly Beins

-Everything I offer is with this goal in mind.
-From consultations, parent education or treatment, to speaking engagements to mentorship.
-I am proud to be an expert in the field and love helping others translate knowledge into real life solutions for a sensory practice or in living a sensory life.
+I am proud to be an expert in the field and love helping others translate knowledge into real life solutions for a sensory practice or in helping others living a sensory life.

 Kelly Beins is a seasoned therapist with over 20 years of experience in Occupational Therapy.
 Kelly approaches her work with an intuitive, empathic, and playful style.
 Her analytical and goal-oriented nature enable her to help clients make measurable progress.
 She is warm and personable with a down-to-earth honesty that is appreciated by parents.

 Kelly received her BA in Psychology and her Bachelor of Health Sciences in Occupational Therapy from McMaster University in Hamilton, Ontario, Canada.
 Kelly received her specialty certification in Sensory Integration in 2005, through USC and Western Psychological Services.
 She has an extensive clinical background combining OT and sensory integration with behavioral health interventions, having worked in residential and community mental health settings with children and adolescents who have severe emotional disabilities.
 She has provided school-based services for youth with IEPs and has experience in administration, private practice and consulting around use of OT and sensory interventions across the lifespan.
 Kelly has focused her continuing education in recent years on neuroplasticity as well as interventions for picky eaters and Kelly has presented on various topics related to function at local, state and national levels.
 Kelly’s personal goal with her practice is to continue that ever-changing pursuit of daily life balance as she grows her business and enjoys her life in Frederick, MD with her husband and two daughters.